RAKWireless/LinkitSmart-Alexa-Quick-Start/README.md

 ### Compile the SDK
 In the top directory of linkitSDK

-if you have compiled the SDK, before change these
+if you have compiled the SDK before change these

 	make clean
 	make V=s

-if not
+if not, just compile directly

 	make V=s